jstet/data4good.work/README.md

 The content of data4good.work is managed with a Directus instance running at [cms.jstet.net](https://cms.jstet.net).
 To contribute content, you need an account.
 Write an E-Mail to mail@jstet.net and I will send you an invitation.

-If you don't want to add content yourself, write me an E-Mail describing the changes you would suggest.
+If you don't want to add content yourself, write me an E-Mail or open an issue describing the changes you would suggest.

 ## Dev Setup